Postictal state: Receptor concentration

 In studies that stimulate seizures by subjecting rats to electroshock, seizures are followed by unconsciousness and slow waves on an electroencephalogram (EEG), signs of postictal catalepsy.
 Administering the opiate antagonist naloxone immediately reverses this state, providing evidence that increased responsiveness or concentration of the opiate receptors may be occurring during seizures and may be partially responsible for the weariness humans experience following a seizure.
 When humans were given naloxone in-between seizures, researchers observed increased activity on their EEGs, suggesting that opioid receptors may also be upregulated during human seizures.
 To provide direct evidence for this, Hammers et al. did positron emission tomography (PET) scanning of radiolabelled ligands before, during, and after spontaneous seizures in humans.
 They found that opioid receptors were upregulated in the regions near the focus of the seizure during the ictal phase, gradually returning to baseline availability during the postictal phase.
-Hammers notes that cerebral bloodflow after a seizure can not account for the increase in PET activity observed.
-Regional bloodflow can increase by as much as 70-80% after seizures but normalizes after 30 minutes.
+Hammers notes that cerebral bloodflow after a seizure cannot account for the increase in PET activity observed.
+Regional bloodflow can increase by as much as 70–80% after seizures but normalizes after 30 minutes.
 The shortest postictal interval in their study was 90 minutes and none of the patients had seizures during the scanning.
 It has been predicted that a decrease in opioid activity following a seizure could cause withdrawal symptoms, contributing to postictal depression.
 The opioid receptor connection with mitigating seizures has been disputed, and opioids have been found to have different functions in different regions of the brain, having both proconvulsive and anticonvulsive effects.